Entries from April 2010 ↓

 Professors want to see concise, coherent and well-reasoned writing assignments.
 And regardless of the discipline—whether English, history, biology, or art—they expect students to write at a higher level than they did in high school.

+Are incoming students unprepared for college writing?
 We hear again and again that many freshmen lack the most basic skills to write clearly, effectively, and coherently because their working knowledge of grammar, punctuation, spelling, and paragraph structure is so poor.
 According to a recent article by the California State University:

 About 60 percent of first-time freshmen enrolling at the CSU each year do not show entry-level proficiency in [college-level English] assessments, even though they have earned at least a B average in the required college preparatory curriculum.
 As a result, many students must attend remedial classes, which do not count for college credit and add cost and time to earning a degree.